-A manganese loading rate based on filter area was calculated to be $2.3\,\mathrm{g\,Mn\,h^{-1}\,m^{-2}}$ .
-The onset of manganese removal in Filter 1 was not seen until Day 42 (Fig. 5), suggesting that growth of manganese-oxidizing bacteria was needed.
-Near the end of the start-up period (Day 67), 91% of the manganese in the raw water was removed on Filter 1.
-At this time, compliance with the national standard of $0.02\,\mathrm{mg\,L^{-1}}$ was achieved in Filter 2.
+A manganese loading rate based on filter area was calculated to be 2.3 g Mn h-1 m-2.
+The onset of manganese removal in Filter 1 was not seen until Day 42 (Fig. 5), suggesting that growth of manganese oxidizing bacteria was needed.
+Near the end of the start-up period (Day 67), 91 % of the manganese in the raw water was removed on Filter 1.
+At this time, compliance with the national standard of 0.02 mg L-1 was achieved in Filter 2.

-As seen for iron and ammonium, the unintentional oxygen deprivation on Day 49-51 also had a negative effect on the removal of manganese (Fig. 5).
-The manganese concentration in the effluent of Filter 1 increased to 1.56 mg L-1 during the oxygen stop, far above the raw water concentration, indicating the mobilization of manganese previously accumulated on the filter medium (Søborg et al., 2015).
-Manganese oxide reduction and dissolution with concomitant oxidation of iron(II) has previously been observed in drinking water treatment in conditions of low dissolved oxygen (Bray and Olańczuk-Neyman, 2001).
+As seen for iron and ammonium, the unintentional oxygen deprivation on Day 49-51 also had a negative effect on the previously been observed in drinking water treatment in conditions of low dissolved oxygen (Bray & Olanczuk-Neyman, 2001).
 No explanation was found for the additional increase in manganese in effluent water after oxygenation again worked properly.

-Figure 5.
-Time series (a) and depth profiles (b) for iron, ammonium and manganese concentrations in water samples from Filter 1.

-Figure 6.
-Time series of ammonium and nitrite concentrations.
+30 removal of manganese (Fig. 5).
+The manganese concentration in the effluent of Filter 1 increased to 1.56 mg L^{-1} during the oxygen stop, far above the raw water concentration, indicating the mobilization of manganese previously accumulated on the filter medium (Søborg et al. 2015).
+Manganese oxide reduction and dissolution with concomitant oxidation of iron(II) has

-Significant removal of manganese (from 0.46 to $0.07\,\mathrm{mg}\,L^{-1}$ ) was observed in Filter 2 already in the first sample (Day 5).
-This manganese removal may be due to the presence of the manganese oxide filter medium and adsorption and autocatalytic oxidation processes (Bruins et al., 2015a) and shows one of the potential effects of selecting specialized filter media.
-Visual observation of media samples showed that the granular manganese oxide initially located on the top of Filter 2 sank through the quartz sand during backwash early in the start-up period due to its higher density.

-On Day 67, manganese removal took place below a filter medium depth of 90 cm in Filter 1.
+Significant removal of manganese (from 0.46 to 0.07 mg L^{-1}) was observed in Filter 2 already in the first sample (Day 5).

+- 5 This manganese removal may be due to the presence of the manganese oxide filter medium and adsorption/autocatalytic oxidation processes (Bruins et al. 2015a) and shows one of the potential effects of selecting specialized filter media.
+Visual observation of media samples showed that the granular manganese oxide initially located on the top of Filter 2 sank through the quartz sand during backwash early in the start-up period due to its higher density. - On Day 67, manganese removal took place below a filter medium depth of 90 cm in Filter 1.
 The main manganese removal was seen in the interval 150-190 cm (Fig. 5) with no overlap with the ammonium removal strata.
 At this time, black particles presumably composed of manganese oxide precipitates were observed on the filter medium at the bottom of Filter 1.
 Compliance was reached at a filter medium depth of 10 cm in Filter 2.
-Compliance was observed at the bottom of Filter 1 in a sample collected after more than 1 year of operation (Day 515, data not shown).
+Compliance was observed at the bottom of Filter 1 in a sample collected after more than one year of operation (Day 515, data not shown).
 This shows that Filter 2 was superfluous under the typical operating conditions.
-Some degree of overdesign of filter capacity is common in

-Figure 7.
-Depth profiles for qPCR results of filter media samples from Filter 1.

-Denmark to allow for future water-production demands such as higher flows or higher inlet concentrations.

-At the end of the start-up period, composite backwash samples as expected showed that the backwash procedure did not remove manganese oxides from the filter medium.
-Virtually all of the manganese that was removed from the raw water in Filter 1 was accumulated on the filter media rather than being backwashed out (Breda et al., 2016).
-This shows that the manganese oxide coating on the filter media builds up year after year that the filter is in operation and is continually renewed, which may be important for the autocatalytic oxidation process.

-In the most active 40 cm interval (150-190 cm), the volumetric manganese loading rate on Day 67 near the end of the start-up period was approximately $4.7 \,\mathrm{g}\,\mathrm{Mn}\,\mathrm{m}^{-3}$ filter medium h-1.
-Since 74 % of the manganese entering this interval was removed, the volumetric manganese removal rate was approximately $3.5 \,\mathrm{g}\,\mathrm{Mn}\,\mathrm{m}^{-3}$ filter medium h-1.
+Some degree of overdesign of filter capacity is common in Denmark to allow for future water-production demands such as higher flows or higher inlet concentrations. - At the end of the start-up period, composite backwash samples as expected showed that the backwash procedure did not remove manganese oxides from the filter medium.
+Virtually all of the manganese that was removed from the raw water in Filter 1 was accumulated on the filter media rather than being backwashed out (Breda et al. 2016).
+This shows that the manganese oxide coating on the filter media builds up year after year that the filter is in operation and is continually renewed, which may be important for the autocatalytic oxidation process. - In the most active 40 cm interval (150-190 cm), the volumetric manganese loading rate on Day 67 near the end of the startup period was approximately 4.7 g Mn m-3 filter medium h-1.
+Since 74 % of the manganese entering this interval was removed, the volumetric manganese removal rate was approximately 3.5 g Mn m-3 filter medium h-1.